ygpeng-xd/RISK/datasets/readme.md

 ## Datasets

+The upload datasets are samples.

 Due to size limits, large dataset files are not included in this repository.
-Please download them from Baidu Cloud:
+Please download the full datasets from the following URL:

 Link: https://pan.baidu.com/s/1KzNaU86fZ68Olz9cvcz_xw